stonevil/Razer_Blade_Advanced_early_2019_Hackintosh/README.md

 Set custom names using this formula C:1:Name - Name = None to clear
 ```

-* You can do this with command like this example:
+* You can do this with a command.
+For example:

 ```
 T:4,6,7:255